number A B C D E F G H

 Contrast with private IP address.

-bullet Public Network
+collapse/expand Public Network

 • A network that doesn't have access restriction, thus can be accessed by anyone.
 Internet is the biggest public network that has worldwide coverage.